k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/05_llm_interfaces.md

 ## Supported Providers

 LLM interfaces are installed via K2exchange.
-Some of the foundation model providers, such as AWS Bedrock and Google, behave like an infrastructure and host also models that they do not own.
-Following are few examples.
+Some of the foundation model providers function as infrastructure platforms and host also models that they do not own.
+The following are a few examples:

 * OpenAI
 * Anthropic
 * AWS Bedrock
-* Google
+* Google’s Vertex AI